SergioPlatero/SergioPlatero/README.md

 - 👋 Hi, I’m @SergioPlatero

-- 🌱 Currently reading: Futureproof: 9 Rules for Humans in the Age of Automation, by Kevin Roose
+- 🌱 Currently reading:
+Annihilation, by Jeff VanderMeer
+The Tyranny of Metrics, by Jerry Muller

 <!---
 SergioPlatero/SergioPlatero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.